 Spam & Fake Content

 Google review policy prohibits spam and fake content.
 Google requires reviews to reflect a person’s genuine experience at a location or business.
-Google removes reviews when they are posted fraudulently to manipulate a business’s rating or where it’s clear the person’s review is not based on a person’s direct personal experience with the business.
+Google removes reviews when they are posted fraudulently to manipulate a business’s rating (like fake one star reviews) or where it’s clear the person’s review is not based on a person’s direct personal experience with the business.

 Examples of violations of this policy include situations where the same person posts multiple reviews from different accounts, or posts experiences and information that are based on information they heard or read from other sources or are opinions that do not come from their own direct personal experiences with a business.